nicolgit/nicolgit.github.io/_drafts/2021-05-XX-build-a-WVD-playground-for-Demos.md

 tags: [Azure, Windows Virtual Desktop, Tutorial]
 ---

-TUTTO DA RISCRIVERE This sample demonstrates how to deploy, from GitHub, an Angular single page application (SPA) to Azure App Service running Node.js on Linux.
+TUTTO DA RISCRIVERE!!!
+This sample demonstrates how to deploy, from GitHub, an Angular single page application (SPA) to Azure App Service running Node.js on Linux.
 A continuous delivery/continuous integration pipeline will be also put in place with a GitHub Action.

 This sample demonstrates how to: